AgaToma/PopPersonality/README.md

 <h3>Footer<h3>

-Footer includes a short description of the site's purpose and a link to the author's Github profile.
+Footer includes a short description of the site's purpose and a link to the author's Github profile.<br>
 ![Footer](docs/readme-images/footer.JPG)

 <h3>404 page<h3>